 Friends of Family Farmers has brought farmers and ranchers together to address the issues facing Oregon agriculture.
 Through the Agricultural Reclamation Act, a farmer-produced document outlining changes to improve Oregon’s agriculture economy, we are giving farmers a voice and establishing a platform for the future of Oregon’s food and agriculture.
 Meet Oregon’s socially responsible family farmers and ranchers and learn more about the farmer campaign here.

 We might not all be farmers, but we are all eaters!
-Friends of Family Farmers has launched the Eater Campaign to help the public to better understand the issues that socially responsible family farmers and ranchers face, and the connection between food and farms in Oregon.
-From tabling at farmers’ markets and presenting at gatherings, to our monthly InFARMation Series in Portland, and now also in other locations around the State, we work to educate Oregonians about the value of local, sustainable agriculture.
+Friends of Family Farmers launched our Eater Campaign to help the public better understand the issues that socially responsible family farmers and ranchers face, and the connection between food and farms in Oregon.
+From tabling at farmers’ markets and presenting at gatherings, to our long-running InFARMation Series, we work to educate Oregonians about the value of local, sustainable agriculture and family-scale farms.

 Next Generation Campaign